← Blog

 1. Introduction

 Syncthing is a free, open-source, peer-to-peer file synchronisation tool.
-It runs on both Android and desktop, needs no cloud account, and keeps a folder on two or more devices in sync over the local network (or the internet, if you want).
-Install it on the RC and on your PC, pair the two devices, point Syncthing at the DJI Fly log folder, and every flight you finish will appear on your computer within seconds of landing.
+It runs on both Android and desktop and keeps a folder on two or more devices in sync.
+Install it on the RC and on your PC, pair the two devices, point Syncthing at the DJIFlightRecords folder, and every flight you finish will appear on your computer.

 This guide walks through the full setup end to end.
-It assumes a DJI RC running Android (RC 2 / RC Pro / RC Plus) and a Windows, macOS, or Linux computer on the same Wi-Fi network.
+It assumes a DJI RC running Android (RC 2 / RC Pro / RC Plus) and a Windows, macOS, or Linux computer.

 2. Install Syncthing on the DJI RC